rfishermonteith/rfishermonteith.github.io/_posts/2024-01-13-ab-tests-with-bootstrapping.md

 # A/B tests generic problem statement

 The generic problem statement for an A/B test analysis is something like this:
-- We've run an A/B test, exposing some people to variant A, and some to variant B (also called the control and treatment).
+- We've run an A/B test, exposing some people to variant A, and some to variant B (also called the control and treatment groups).
 - Some of these users went on to do something (the conversion goal).
 - We'd like to know whether the intervention (the difference between the control and treatment) caused an increase in this goal (and perhaps we'd also like to know how big an increase it caused).